-In Honduras, four legal avenues exist which State:
+In Honduras, four legal avenues exist which allow foreign investors to sue the State:

 - 1. Eight bilateral investment treaties - 2.
 Twelve free trade agreements, including the Dominican Republic-Central America-Unites States Free Trade Agreement (CAFTA-DR) - 3.
 The 2011 Law for the Promotion and Protection of Investments - 4.
 Contracts entered into by the government with foreign and domestic investors